-- Candidates aged over 18 can apply for Ten out of Ten, a 25-month training programme offered by 10 luxury properties in the south of England, which could be followed by a six-month placement.
+- Candidates aged over 19 can apply for Ten out of Ten, a 25-month training programme offered by 10 luxury properties in the south of England.
 Candidates work their way through five departments of the hotels in which they are placed: kitchen and maintenance; food and beverage service; marketing, reservations and events; reception, concierge and accounts; and housekeeping and spa.
 You'll need a hospitality industry qualification and/or at least a year's expereince in the sector to apply.

-- People 1st and the Institute of Hospitality have worked together to launch a level 4 higher apprenticeship in hospitality management.
-This is intended to bridge the gap between supervisory skills gained at an early stage of your career in hospitality and the strategic management skills required to work at a senior level, and is suitable for those working in roles such as coffee shop manager or kitchen manager.
+- The level 4 higher apprenticeship in hospitality management is intended to bridge the gap between supervisory skills gained at an early stage of your career in hospitality and the strategic management skills required to work at a senior level, and is suitable for those working in roles such as coffee shop manager or kitchen manager.

-- The Center Parcs ASPIRE leadership development programme supports managers and potential managers and offers a range of levels of training and qualifications, including the CMI Level 5 Certificate in Management and Leadership.
-It is intended to support team members with the potential to progress from team member to supervisor level and on to management positions.
+- The Center Parcs ASPIRE leadership development programme supports managers and potential managers, and is intended to support team members with the potential to progress from team member to supervisor level and on to management positions.

 - TUI Travel runs a commercial apprentice scheme based at its head office in Luton, suitable for candidates who have completed A levels within the past year and have a minimum of 280 UCAS points.
 The structured development programme involves on-the-job training in commercial areas such as product planning and trading.

 Some employers have structured their jobs and training so it is possible to progress from entry-level roles and gain qualifications along the way, or to join at a higher level if you already have the experience and qualifications needed.
 For example, it is possible to join McDonald’s as a crew member and progress to supervisory and management roles.
 This could lead to you being considered for McDonald’s foundation degree in managing business operations, which is awarded by Manchester Metropolitan University.